 - Small parts can be a choking hazard for children who still mouth everything.

 Suggestions for adaptations/modifications for flannel boards

-Never create small parts unless you know your child can handle them safely and always supervise felt play.
+Never create small parts unless you know the child can handle them safely, and always supervise felt-play.